zzb66666666x/Hadoop-setup-scripts/README.md

 sudo rpm -ivh jdk-8u202-linux-x64.rpm
 ```

-Use `update-alternatives` to change deafult java environment.
+Use `sudo update-alternatives --config java` to change deafult java environment.
 Then the `JAVA_HOME` will be located at `/usr/java/default`.

 *find a place for this repo*
 ```